-Non-exempt employees required to work on a designated holiday shall be compensated at the rate of time and one-half their regular rate of pay in addition to the number of hours regularly worked on that date holiday pay, or have the option of receiving this time as comp time at the rate of time and one half.
+Non-exempt employees required to work on a designated holiday shall be compensated for hours worked at the rate of time and one-half their regular rate of pay up to eight (8) hours, or have the option of receiving this time as comp time at the rate of time and one half.
 Employees will only be paid for hours worked.